atauenis/fcmd/COPYPASTE.md

 The File Commander using some files from some free software.
 The licese terms of they allows copying of that files for later reuse, but a link to the original project must be saved.
 The COPYPASTE.md implements that license requirement.

 ##Libraries
-Using Xamarin Window Toolkit (Xwt): https://github.com/mono/xwt On some systems it's using Mono and GTK#: https://github.com/mono
+* Using Xamarin Window Toolkit (Xwt): https://github.com/mono/xwt
+* On some systems the FC using Mono and GTK#: https://github.com/mono

 ##Icons
 Icons are copied of made on base from Tango Icon Theme: http://tango.freedesktop.org.